 - 4.10 The Council is in the process of preparing a new Local Plan, which will set the strategy for the future development of the District beyond 2025 the end of the current plan period.
 The new Local Plan is expected to replace several of the adopted policy documents which form the local development plan for the District.
 The first stage of consultation on the Rochford New Local Plan, the Issues and Options document, took place between December 2017 and March 2018.
-A Feedback Report4 has been prepared which summarises the responses received and provides an initial response to the main issues raised. - 4.11 There are several technical background documents which support the preparation of the new Local Plan.
+A Feedback Report6 has been prepared which summarises the responses received and provides an initial response to the main issues raised. - 4.11 There are several technical background documents which support the preparation of the new Local Plan.
 The development of the evidence base is ongoing and new documents will be added when they become available. - 4.12 The Council is also supporting the delivery of a South Essex Joint Strategic Plan, in partnership with five other South Essex authorities (Basildon, Brentwood, Castle Point, Southend and Thurrock), and supported by Essex County Council.
 This Plan is expected to provide an overarching framework for the delivery of sustainable growth across South Essex including the quantum and distribution of strategic housing growth.
-The first stage of consultation on the South Essex Plan is expected to take place later in 2019. - 4.13 Both the Rochford District new Local Plan and South Essex Joint Strategic Plan are expected to be adopted by 2022.
-The Council's Local Development Scheme is in the process of being updated and is expected to be published later in 2019.
+The first stage of consultation on the South Essex Plan is expected to take place later in 2020.